SuperagenticAI/specmem/docs/advanced/cloud-embeddings.md

 ## Future Providers

-Support for additional providers (Anthropic, Google, Together AI) is planned for future releases.
+Support for additional providers (Google, Together AI) is planned for future releases.